m0ngr31/EPlusTV/README.md

 Current version: **2.3.0**

 # About
-This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, B1G+, or MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
+This takes ESPN/ESPN+, FOX Sports, Paramount+, MSG+, FloSports, B1G+, or MLB.tv programming and transforms it into a "live TV" experience with virtual linear channels.
 It will discover what is on, and generate a schedule of channels that will give you M3U and XMLTV files that you can import into something like [Jellyfin](https://jellyfin.org) or [Channels](https://getchannels.com).

 ## Notes
 * This was not made for pirating streams.
 This is made for using your own credentials and have a different presentation than the streaming apps currently provide.